This review pits Outco and Interview Kickstart, two popular interview prep platforms, together.

 The courses are hosted live, which is interesting.
 So you are getting a whole classroom experience.
 On top of that, once you are in, you’ll always have access to the courses.

-The timing of the systems should also make them a working professional’s delight since they hold in the evenings and weekends.
+The timing of the systems should also make them a working professional’s delight since they hold in the evenings and on weekends.

 Of course, since online is always the venue of the classes, there is no need to worry about your location.